AGI-H4X/gdk9/README.build.md

 Notes
 - `pyproject.toml` uses `setuptools.build_meta`.
 The `build` package is required to run `python -m build`.
 - `Makefile` uses `PY ?= python3`; you can override e.g. `make PY=python`.

-If you want, I can run the test suite now and paste the output below.